 Visitor Restrictions

 Many hospitals continue to have visitor restrictions in place to limit the number of people in the facility and reduce the risk of transmission.
 These restrictions may vary depending on the hospital’s location, the current infection rates in the community, and the specific patient’s condition.
-(See Also: Tanzania Safe to Visit?
-Is It Worth The Risk)
+(See Also: Is It Safe To Visit Someone In The Hospital? – Hospital Etiquette)

 Symptom Screening